 As with other steps in the home buying journey, searching for a home can be overwhelming.
 Guidance Residential helps first-time homebuyers find peace of mind - not only with Shariah-compliant financing - but also with resources that simplify the process and help you tackle each step.
-We provide a streamlined process that connects you to a licensed real estate agent and platform that lets you search properties and find a local real estate agent to assist you with your home buying process.
+We provide a streamlined process that connects you with the best real estate agents in your local market so you can shop with confidence.